-Lately I I received some criticism saying that my proof (link to proof) on the unbiasedness of the estimator for the sample variance strikes through its unnecessary length.
+Lately I received some criticism saying that my proof (link to proof) on the unbiasedness of the estimator for the sample variance strikes through its unnecessary length.
 Well, as I am an economist and love proofs which read like a book, I never really saw the benefit of bowling down a proof to a couple of lines.
-Actually I hate it if I have to brew over a proof for an hour before I clearly see the way it goes.
-However, in other to satisfy the need for mathematical beauty, I looked around and found the following proof which is way shorter than my original version.
+Actually, I hate it if I have to brew over a proof for an hour before I clearly understand what’s going on.
+However, in order to satisfy the need for mathematical beauty, I looked around and found the following proof which is way shorter than my original version.

 In order to prove that the estimator of the sample variance is unbiased we have to show the following: